 This course is offered in partnership with the US Department of the Interior University (DOIU), building on a curriculum developed in 2004 with an appropriation from Congress – and now substantially improved to meet contemporary needs.

 Seek a greater understanding of this sweeping legislation and its influence on conservation policy, business opportunities, Alaska residents’ way of life, resource development, and public land management in Alaska.
 Understanding ANILCA assists both federal managers and non-federal stakeholders in finding implementation solutions that continue to balance conservation and Alaska’s unique circumstances.
 Participation by multiple agencies and non-federal stakeholders enriches the learning experience.

-Recommended for Federal agencies with ANILCA implementation responsibilities, state and local land and resource managers, Native corporations, rural residents and inholders, as well as community leaders, policy makers, consultants, the academic community and the interested public.
+Recommended for Federal agencies with ANILCA implementation responsibilities, state and local land and resource managers, Native corporations, rural residents and inholders, as well as community leaders, policy makers, consultants, news media, the academic community and the interested public.

 Over a dozen presenters include federal and non-federal subject matter experts with extensive ANILCA experience.

 General Registration $575.
 Tuition includes two days of instruction, copy of ANILCA & Amendments; presentation documents; and a portable USB drive with relevant laws, regulations and other supporting documents.
 Lunch and snacks are included in the price.
 There is a nonrefundable $75 deposit fee and there are no refunds after 2/3/2020, unless a replacement can be found.
 Federal employees must register through DOIU Talent through this link.

 ANILCA Trainings are held in Anchorage at the Campbell Creek Science Center each Spring and Fall.

 - March 3-4, 2020.
 Classes start 8 am promptly, and end at 4.45 pm.